Deedone/techadv-src/content/posts/webgl.md

 "javascript"
 ]
 ---
-In this tutorial you will learn how to use the power of GPU from javascript.
+In this tutorial you will learn how to use WebGL for image processing.
-With some WebGL shader examples such as blur and twist.
+We will cover basic stuff like initialization, texture loading, and simple fragment shaders.
+I will try to cover all aspects of interaction with WebGL but you should have a decent understanding of vanilla javascript.
+If you want more in-depth explanations, there is a good book called "Learn WebGL", check it out.
 <!--more-->
-WebGL API is very similar to OpenGL, the are almost identical.
-They also use the same language for writing shaders, so you can use some OpenGL tutorials too.
-We will cover basic stuff like initialization and writing simple fragment shaders.
-If you want more detailed and deep explanations, there is a good book called "Learn WebGL", check it out.

 Here are examples of what we will do:

 ### Image twist